-Lord Lipsey (Chair), a life peer, also chairs the Trinity Laban Conservatoire of Music and Dance, and the All Party Groups on Classical Music and on Statistics.
+Lord Lipsey (President & Treasurer) a life peer, chairs the All Party Groups on Classical Music and on Statistics.
 An economist and past financial regulator, David is a former political editor of The Economist and deputy editor of two national newspapers.
 He was an adviser to James Callaghan as prime minister and to Anthony Crosland, the foreign secretary.

 Gub Neal is an Emmy award-winning, BAFTA nominated TV drama producer who is currently Creative Director of Ringside Studios.
 He has been a Controller of Drama for Granada and Head of Drama for Channel 4, and his credits include the multi-award-winning dramas Cracker, Prime Suspect, The Fall, Queer as Folk, Sunday, Longitude and Shackleton.